volchanskyi/TwoLevelFramework/README.md

 Two-level-architecture framework that implements API and UI testing layers.
-Optimized for running on Local, GRID and/or CI environments supporting multiple platforms and configuratio s.
-Uses extensive application logging(logback), test reporting(Allure) and build publishing(Gradle scan) features.
+Optimized for running on Local, GRID and/or CI environments supporting multiple platforms and configuratios.
+Uses extensive application logging(logback), test reporting(Allure) and build publishing(Gradle scan) components.
-Comes with a docker-compose configuration file to play with the framework.
+Comes with evironment configuration files (Jenkinsfile, Dockerfile, Docker-compose and shell scripts) to play with the framework easily just by grabbing Jenkinsfile from your CI\CD.
 Enjoy!:)